 Natural Environment (policy documents and guidance)

-Note: The site at Ottershaw Memorial Fields is not designated as SANGS land although this area is shown on the maps.
+Note: The site at Ottershaw Memorial Fields is not designated as SANGs land although this area is shown on the Ether Hill map and plan.

-Strategic Access Management and Monitoring funds enable the coordinated visitor management across the whole of the publically accessible TBH SPA.
-The funds are used in part to survey the Thames Basin Heath' Authorities SANGs on a rolling basis, which were last undertaken in Runnymede late 2016/early 2017 at St Ann's Hill and Homewood Park.
+Strategic Access Management and Monitoring funds enable the coordinated visitor management across the whole of the publically accessible TBHSPA.
+The funds are used in part to survey the Thames Basin Heaths' Authorities SANGs on a rolling basis, which were last undertaken in Runnymede late 2016/early 2017 at St Ann's Hill and Homewood Park.
 The purpose is to identify any improvements to the SANG and the information is passed to the Council's Geen Spaces team.

 The Thames Basin Heaths Partnership Project is a partnership between 26 organisations and its aims are to lessen potential impacts from increased local housing development.
 The project is funded by contributions from all new residential dwellings within 5km of the SPA.
 More information can be found on the partnership's dedicated website http://www.tbhpartnership.org.uk.